Future Public - Interboro Partners - Shore Wars: The Emperor Strikes Back

 A map showing the location of restrictive parking signs in the Rockaways.
 As average home values and white population percentage decrease, so do the number of “No Parking” signs.

 In the interest of not attracting the attention of beach access advocates, other actors use more subtle tactics to defend “their” beach.
 Beachfront communities in most cases do nothing illegal when they institute a “residential parking program” on their streets, don’t provide public parking, or pass on a bus or rail stop that might provide non-residents with beach access.
 Maximum one- and two-hour parking spots are another way to offer public parking without allowing them to be “gobbled up by beachgoers,” effectively preventing a nonresident from having his or her day at the beach.3 Or consider the “FIRE ZONE” signs that are so abundant on Queen’s Rockaway Peninsula.
-Belle Harbor and Neponsit—two of the whitest, most affluent neighborhoods on the Peninsula—share a pristine strip of beach, which has been owned and managed by New York City’s Department of Parks and Recreation since 1939.4 On most residential blocks, signs declare that street parking is banned from May 15 to September 30; on others, parking is prohibited during weekends and holidays.5 And on more than twenty blocks of dead-end streets abutting the beach, “NO STANDING: FIRE ZONE” signs forbid parking anywhere at any time.
+Belle Harbor and Neponsit—two of the whitest, most affluent neighborhoods on the peninsula—share a pristine strip of beach that has been owned and managed by New York City’s Department of Parks and Recreation since 1939.4 On most residential blocks, signs declare that street parking is banned from May 15 to September 30; on others, parking is prohibited during weekends and holidays.5 And on more than twenty blocks of dead-end streets abutting the beach, “NO STANDING: FIRE ZONE” signs forbid parking anywhere at any time.
 Transportation officials claim that if cars were allowed to park on the street, there would be no room for emergency vehicles like fire trucks to turn around.6 If this claim were true (it is not), then why are there no such parking restrictions the parallel streets in the poorer, less-white neighborhoods to the east?
 They too are dead-end streets that abut the beach and have roughly the same width as those in Belle Harbor and Neponsit.7 Interestingly, the city’s Department of Transportation website has no record of most of the “NO STANDING: FIRE ZONE” signs even existing.

 West-Coasters can play this game too.
 For those outside the one percent, accessing Malibu’s public beaches can feel a lot like breaking the law.
 Hundreds of fake “NO PARKING,” “NO TRESPASSING,” and “PRIVATE PROPERTY” signs litter the coastal strip.
-But fake signs are not the only decoys deployed by Malibu residents against the beach-going masses.
+But fake signs are not the only decoys deployed by Malibu residents against the beachgoing masses.
 Media mogul David Geffen’s beachside mansion notoriously features a fake four-car garage with false garage doors but very real curb cuts that prevent beachgoers from parking near the discreet public access path located directly next to the celebrity’s home.8

 Not all communities are so clever.
 Most don’t need to be.
 A much more tried and true weapon of beach exclusion is the beach badge, paid permits that provide access to beaches, swimming pools, and other recreational amenities to residents and their guests, dues-paying club members, or hotel and resort patrons.
-As historian Andrew Kahrl has written, while the use of beach badges was first adopted in the 1960s and 70s by wealthy and upper-middle-class suburbs in the densely populated northeastern corridor stretching from New Jersey to Connecticut, their use has since become commonplace.9 Kahrl notes that legal challenges that invoked the public trust doctrine—many of them inspired by the open beaches movement that spread across the US in the 1960s—largely failed, losing out to the argument that “the cost of maintenance and staffing warrants their use and that without restrictive access policies, beaches would become overcrowded and, as a result, suffer environmental damage.”10 In the 1972 decision The Borough of Neptune City v.
+As historian Andrew Kahrl has written, while the use of beach badges was first adopted in the 1960s and 70s by wealthy and upper-middle-class suburbs in the densely populated northeastern corridor stretching from New Jersey to Connecticut, their use has since become commonplace.9 Kahrl notes that legal challenges invoking the public trust doctrine—many of them inspired by the open beaches movement that spread across the US in the 1960s—largely failed, losing out to the argument that “the cost of maintenance and staffing warrants their use and that without restrictive access policies, beaches would become overcrowded and, as a result, suffer environmental damage.”10 In the 1972 decision The Borough of Neptune City v.
 The Borough of Avon-by-the-Sea, the New Jersey Supreme Court ruled that municipalities may charge fees to access public beaches so long as they don’t discriminate between residents and nonresidents.

 Some communities have garnered a reputation for their sand shenanigans.
 Sea Bright—a thin sliver of a barrier island in New Jersey—is one such place.
 “Private” beach clubs routinely post phony “PRIVATE PROPERTY” signs and hire security guards to shoo and intimidate people away from public beaches.
 But more egregious is the town’s history of shirking state and federal mandates to provide beach access in exchange for aid.
 A 2006 state complaint pointed out that the Borough of Sea Bright had not paid for any of its portion of federal- and state-funded beach replenishment work that was completed in 2003, had backed out of its agreement to operate a public beach on state-owned land, and had neglected repairs at municipal parking lots promised in exchange for public beach aid.11 In the same complaint, the Attorney General accused nine private Sea Bright beach clubs of barring the public from adjacent beaches while profiting from years of publicly-funded beach replenishment and improvement efforts.
 (The replenishment has cost taxpayers $29 million to date.)
 The state’s lawsuit, filed in amicus with the American Littoral Society and Citizen’s Right to Access Beaches (CRAB), led to settlements with the Borough of Sea Bright and six private beach clubs who agreed to contribute money into the state-managed Sea Bright Public Access Fund to finance public access improvement projects.12

-In recent years, Sea Bright’s private beach clubs and residential developments have begrudgingly provided public access points, but many are so far from where visitors can park that they are more or less useless to anyone arriving by car (some determined beach visitors now hitch bicycles onto their cars so that they can ride to the beach from their distant parking spots).13 After Superstorm Sandy, Sea Bright proposed purchasing the wrecked Anchorage Apartments to convert the site into additional public parking for beachgoers,14 but after staunch opposition from residents, the site was instead converted to a public “passive park”: an empty yard, completely enclosed by a fence, and utterly devoid of parking—and, for the most part, the public.15 And when the town repaired a portion of the seawall that was breached by Sandy, it downright neglected to include any parking spots or walkovers whatsoever, even though the site was formerly publicly accessible.
+In recent years, Sea Bright’s private beach clubs and residential developments have begrudgingly provided public access points, but many are so far from where visitors can park that they are more or less useless to anyone arriving by car (some determined beach visitors now hitch bicycles onto their cars so that they can ride to the beach from their distant parking spots).13 After Superstorm Sandy, Sea Bright proposed purchasing the wrecked Anchorage Apartments to convert the site into additional public parking for beachgoers,14 but after staunch opposition from residents, the site was instead converted to a public “passive park”: an empty yard, completely enclosed by a fence, utterly devoid of parking—and, for the most part, the public.15 And when the town repaired a portion of the seawall that was breached by Sandy, it downright neglected to include any parking spots or walkovers whatsoever, even though the site was formerly publicly accessible.

 Sea Bright’s homeowners can be just as cunning.
-Sea Bright’s twenty-home Tradewinds development was approved in 2004 on the grounds that it would offer beach access and on-street parking for beach-goers.
+Sea Bright’s twenty-home Tradewinds development was approved in 2004 on the grounds that it would offer beach access and on-street parking for beachgoers.
 There is indeed free parking on one side of Tradewinds Lane (the other side is a fire lane), but Tradewinds residents fill these public spots with their own cars, instead of parking in their own driveways and garages—effectively ensuring that the public spots won’t be used by beachgoers.16 And then there is Sea Bright’s “walkover” saga.
 Further up the beach, many homeowners have taken to constructing walkovers: private, wooden staircases that allow people to traverse the seawall that separates Sea Bright from the beach.
 At the top of most walkovers, one can find fenced-in decks that allow the homeowners to take advantage of the ocean view that the top of the sea wall affords.
 A lawsuit led by the Littoral Society on behalf of people who walk along the seawall (which functions as a sort of public promenade) resulted in a compromise: homeowners who built walkovers with decks would be required to include gates that enable wall walkers to pass through.
 The story could have ended there but didn’t: in recent years homeowners have started building labyrinthine walkovers that obscure the seawall path, creating something of an obstacle course.
-The result is a rather curious artifact: a sort of rosetta stone whose markings reveal a series of conflicting attitudes—and analogous rules and regulations—about who has the right to be where, when, and for how long.
+The result is a rather curious artifact: a sort of Rosetta Stone whose markings reveal a series of conflicting attitudes—and analogous rules and regulations—about who has the right to be where, when, and for how long.

 Beach battles in places like Sea Bright often boil down to the question: does the community’s need for safety and climate resiliency outweigh its desire for exclusive, quasi-private beaches?
 Some wealthier communities like to think that they have the luxury to reject aid outright, preferring to invest private dollars in replenishment and resiliency projects rather than open their shores to the huddled masses.
 Mantoloking, a seaside haven for millionaires fifty miles north of Atlantic City, has a long history of resisting publicly-funded beach replenishment projects, citing increased access requirements that would come with the replenishment as a cause.
 Even after Sandy devastated the barrier island—every one of Mantoloking’s 520 homes sustained water damage and several were swept out to sea—homeowners still resisted any aid that would require increased public beach access.17 A 2012 “Beach Replenishment Fact Sheet” distributed by the Borough of Mantoloking attempted to reassure homeowners that restoring the beach would not mean more public access, ending in all caps: